snigdha2808/socketChatAppReact/README.md

-Project useing Socket.io and MERN
+Project using Socket.io and MERN